 - Chronic inhalation of large amounts of solvents could result in decreased coordination, behavioral changes and brain damage.
 Chronic inhalation of turpentine can cause kidney damage and respiratory irritation and allergies.

 - Encaustic painting involves suspending pigments in molten wax.
-If the wax is overheated, flammable wax vapors and wax decomposition fumes are produced, which are strong respiratory irritants.
+Overheated wax produces flammable vapors and decomposition fumes, which are strong respiratory irritants.

-- Odorless mineral spirits and turpenoid, in which the aromatic hydrocarbons have been removed, are less hazardous.
+- Odorless mineral spirits and turpenoid (in which the aromatic hydrocarbons have been removed) are less hazardous options.

 - Ingestion of either turpentine or mineral spirits can be fatal.
 In the case of mineral spirits, this is usually due to chemical pneumonia caused by aspiration (breathing in) of the mineral spirits into the lungs after vomiting.